 How will you decide which is better for your next adventure?

-Ocean liners come in a variety of sizes, amenities and levels of luxury.
-Depending on your cruise line, almost everything can be in the cruise fare, or you may have the option to add on drink and dining packages, excursions, land transportation and more.
+Ocean liners come in many sizes with different amenities and levels of luxury.
+Depending on your cruise line, almost everything can be included in the cruise fare, or you may have the option to add on drink and dining packages, excursions, land transportation and more.
 Consider what level of entertainment and experience options you’d like to have on a ship before making a decision.

 Michelle Tucker-Bradford is Director of Travel Sales for AAA Ohio Auto Club.